akam1o/stealchecker/README.md

 # stealchecker

-Checking CPU steal of VM from virtual host
+Checking CPU steal of VM from the virtual host

 ## About stealchecker